PPD Case Study

 Tom & Cruise Arch+, a 17-employee architecture firm, has just been approached by a tech-company called AI – Artificial Indulgence – to design their new headquarters on a 10-acre site, outside of San Mateo, CA (20 miles south of San Francisco, close to the Pacific Ocean)

 The company already has 2 laboratories and 3 other office buildings in the same site.
 All buildings, including the new headquarters will be connected to the parking lot through an existing road and all employees arrive to their respective buildings by using company-provided bikes or shuttles.
-The building will accommodate a small convenience store and a childcare center (for the employees’ children) on the ground floor and also a large restaurant and cafeteria on the first floor.
+The building will accommodate several non-separated occupancies: a small convenience store and a childcare center (for the employees’ children) on the ground floor and also a large restaurant and cafeteria on the first floor.
 All office space is on floors 2 and above.
 The building will feature a protected steel structure with a 1-hour fire-resistance rating.

 AI has a very progressive work environment: all floors have an open plan typology, there are no assigned desks to individual employees (not even the CEO), and each floor must have at least one kitchen/bar and one breakout area.
 All workstations are to be placed within 40’ of the façade.